Which software versions are compatible with the Bloom System?

 What is the ovarian reserve?

-The ovarian reserve is a term used to describe the quantity and quality of egg cells.
+The ovarian reserve is a term used to describe the quantity of egg cells.

 How often should you measure your AMH level?